HIIT/meeting-recorder/README.md

 ### OpenCV

-OpenCV can be installed using package managers, e.g. in Linux:
+OpenCV can be installed using package managers, e.g. in Ubuntu Linux:

 	sudo apt-get install opencv-dev

 or in OS X with MacPorts:

 	sudo port install opencv

+### v4l-utils (Linux only)

+Ubuntu:

+	sudo apt-get install v4l-utils

 ## Compiling